mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 This section defines the DMX channel (XML node `<DMXChannel>`).
 The name of a DMX channel cannot be user-defined and must consists of a geometry name and the attribute name of the first logical channel with separator "\_".
-The name should also be unique.
+In one Dmx Mode, this combination needs to be unique.
 Currently defined XML attributes of the DMX channel are specified in [table 46](#user-content-table-46 ).

 <div id="table-46">